jameskr97/CrashServer/README.md

 ### Production

 CrashServer is not yet ready for production environments.
 If you still choose to use CrashServer for your application, you may refer to the `.docker/docker-compose.yml` for necessary components.
+CrashServer is available as a container image at `ghcr.io/jameskr97/CrashServer`.

 ## TODO
 - API